Children’s day cases

 A little deep sleep

 ‘A little deep sleep – a family guide to anaesthetics‘ aims to ease anxieties children may have about anaesthetics, giving them a clear idea about what might happen during a family’s hospital visit.
-It takes the viewer on an authentic journey from entering hospital to going home, including undergoing anaesthetic and waking up after surgery.
+It takes the viewer on an authentic journey from entering hospital to going home, including undergoing an anaesthetic and waking up after surgery.

 Royal College of Anaesthetists